-On 5th of June 2018 a representative office of the Chernobyl Radiation and Ecological Biosphere Reserve was opened in Kyiv.
+On 5th of June 2018 a representative office of the Chornobyl Radiation and Ecological Biosphere Reserve was opened in Kyiv.

-The Chernobyl Radiation and Ecological Biosphere Reserve is the largest reserve in Ukraine, located on the territory of Polessky and Ivankiv districts of Kiev Region.
+The Chornobyl Radiation and Ecological Biosphere Reserve is the largest reserve in Ukraine, located on the territory of Polessky and Ivankiv districts of Kyiv Region.
 This is the only reserve in Ukraine, located at the territory contaminated with radionuclides.
 The area of the reserve is 226964.7 ha.

 The part of the reserve staff will work directly at its territory in the Exclusion Zone (personnel of the territory security service, foresters, scientists who perform field research, etc.), and scientific staff and administration will work in Ivankiv and Kiev offices.